 About the MRC Integrative Epidemiology Unit

-The Medical Research Council Integrative Epidemiology Unit (IEU) is one of the UK's leading units for research in aetiological epidemiology (the study of the causes of diseases and the factors underlying their spread within populations).
+The Medical Research Council Integrative Epidemiology Unit (MRC IEU) is one of the UK's leading units for research in aetiological epidemiology (the study of the causes of diseases and the factors underlying their spread within populations).

-The IEU was established in June 2013, with George Davey Smith as Unit Director, and builds on the outstanding achievements of the MRC Centre for Causal Analyses in Translational Epidemiology (CAiTE) between 2007 and 2013.
-The IEU is hosted by the School of Social and Community Medicine in Oakfield House, and involves staff from all faculties across the University of Bristol.
+The MRC IEU was established in June 2013, with George Davey Smith as Unit Director, and builds on the outstanding achievements of the MRC Centre for Causal Analyses in Translational Epidemiology (CAiTE) between 2007 and 2013.
+The MRC IEU is hosted by the School of Social and Community Medicine in Oakfield House, and involves staff from all faculties across the University of Bristol.

 The unit brings together an innovative collection of research programmes underpinned by core research activities.
 Training, public engagement and communication of research findings are cornerstones of our activities.